 Ready to start toilet training?
 Enrol in the Huggies® Pull-Ups® School of Toilet Training now, for:

 If you just joined, remember you’ll need to activate your account before we can process the sample request, so don’t forget to check your email!

 Samples are available to residents of Australia and New Zealand.
 There is a limit of two samples per year per household.

 We have plenty of helpful information, tools, free samples, prizes and even advice from experts and other parents, to guide both you and your toddler right through to graduation.

 Don’t be nervous about your first day of School, we know it can seem a bit overwhelming for both you and your toddler.
 However, we are here to help!

 Not all children will progress through toilet training school at the same pace.
 For some kids it will all seem easy.
 For others it can be a journey full of highs and lows.
-But to give yourself and your child the best chance at success make sure you are armed with the tools, information and advice you need!
+But to give yourself and your toddler the best chance at success make sure you are armed with the tools, information and advice you need!

+There is no ‘magic toilet training age’ – but it is always a good time to get prepared.
+The majority of children are ready sometime between 18 months and 3 years, although most do not fully master toileting skills until after their 2nd birthday.
 If many of the Signs of Readiness listed below are clearly present, it’s probably time to start thinking about toilet training.
-Remember, if your first attempts are met with little success, or if your child starts out fine but then regresses, don’t worry.
-Just stop and start again later when your child appears more ready or interested in starting.
-If you try again with not much luck, consider some toilet training tips
+Remember, if your first attempts are met with little success, or if your toddler starts out fine but then seems to take a step backwards, don’t worry.
+Just pause and start again later when your little one feels more ready or is more interested in starting.
+If you try again with not much luck, consider some toilet training tips.